It can help you, family and the Local Authority understand what you do when you can use some of the terminology in this post.

 In much the same way as some online learning sites, there is a range of distance learning courses available that Home Educating families can use.
 Most of these courses are aimed at older children (11 onwards) but can be used at any age if appropriate for the child.
 In much the same way as purchasing a prepared curriculum, the distance learning provider will include the books and other resources necessary for the child to use, and some courses culminate in a recognised qualification.

 The Open University is a well known example of a distance learning provider; and one which requires no formal qualifications to begin studying with them.
+Though it is important to note that studying at a level above A-level negates your entitlement to child benefit etc.

 For information on GCSEs please look at our Exams page.